hasindu-s/demo-repo/README.md

 ## Local Development

-Open index.html in your browser
+Open index.html in your internet browser